Michael J. Bobbitt: Early life and training

 Bobbitt is a native of Washington, D.C., one of five sons of an auto mechanic and a financial manager.
 He was educated in D.C. public schools through eighth grade, and then attended Gonzaga College High School, graduating in the class of 1990.
 He attended Susquehanna University in Pennsylvania on an academic and trumpet scholarship, and moved to New York after one year to study at the Dance Theatre of Harlem.
 He also trained at Washington Ballet, American Musical and Dramatic Academy, and Cap21.

+Personal life

+Bobbitt is openly gay.
+From 1996 to 2016 he was in a relationship with Craig Hanna.
+The couple adopted a son in 2002.
+Following their separation, Bobbitt and Hanna entered into a dispute over the sale of their home in Glen Echo, Maryland.